I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 With only AWS_IAM authentication on the REST API, any IAM entity within the same account that has execute-api:Invoke permission can access it.

-To forcibly deny access from entities other than a specific role on the REST API side, configure an explicit Deny with a StringNotEquals condition in the resource policy.
+If you want to forcibly deny access from any role other than a specific one on the REST API side, set an explicit Deny with a StringNotEquals condition in the resource policy.

 {